henrycollins78/B00525239_Henry_Collins_JSPF_Final_Submission/README.md

 ### Collision Detection

 Within the source file of ```collisionDeclaration.ts```, Havok physics are integrated into the scene for handling collision detection and physics simulation.
 The collisionDeclaration function sets up a collision callback to log details about collisions, such as the collider's name, collision point, distance, impulse, and normal vector.
 Physics aggregates are created for the ground and game objects.
-Collision detection is enabled for these aggregates.
-By using Havok Physics, the scene is set up for realistic object interactions and movement.
+Collision detection is enabled for these aggregates, enabling realistic object interactions and movement.